 One of the things to do in Portimão is trying the local and regional gastronomy.
 Surely you’ll want to stay away from shopping centres when you visit the city and, as such, you’ll want to discover some of the best restaurants to have lunch and dinner.

 Surely, when you visit Portimão, you’ll want to stay at a hotel with the best amenities, location, price, hospitality, among others.
-Next, discover some of our suggestions.
+Next, discover some of my suggestions.